graphops/file-hosting-service/docs/discovery.md

 **Off-chain approach**

-Clients can discover all the available subfiles through the network subgraph, and the allocated indexers.
-They are responsible for identifying the desired subfiles and making query specific to the subfile and the actively allocated indexers.
-To gain insights to an IPFS hash, the client might query the IPFS file content to read subfile descriptions and chunk file hashes.
+Clients can discover all the available bundles through the network subgraph, and the allocated indexers.
+They are responsible for identifying the desired bundles and making query specific to the Bundle and the actively allocated indexers.
+To gain insights to an IPFS hash, the client might query the IPFS file content to read Bundle descriptions and file manifest hashes.

-A client may want to resolve all the available subfile manifest to discover the best fit for their interest, or a client may decide to download a specific file instead of all the files contained in a subfile.
+A client may want to resolve all the available Bundle manifest to discover the best fit for their interest, or a client may decide to download a specific file instead of all the files contained in a Bundle.
 Discovery can be made through specific indexer service endpoints or IPFS gateways.

 ```mermaid
 graph TD